OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-14.md

 ## 1 Kings 14:30

-And there was war between Rehoboam and Jeroboam continually.
+And conflict and war persisted between Rehoboam and Jeroboam throughout their reigns.

 ## 1 Kings 14:31